lbransby1/lbransby1/README.md

 * Fully deployed on Hugging Face Spaces for public demo

 ## [Research Project: Implementing NLP techinques to predict UFC Matches](https://github.com/lbransby1/Final-Year-Project)
-* Final Year dissertation at QMUL - recieved A grade for Project
+* Final Year dissertation at QMUL - recieved A grade
 * Predictive performance increased by 6% over using exclusively numeric features
 * Implemented Principle Component Analysis to reduce components for efficient predictions
 * Produced a Full research report with methodology, results and analysis